scribear/whisper.cpp/README.md

 - The following functions are exposed by the WASM module to the js code: `init` for loading a ggml module into Whisper, and `full_default` for transcribing a piece of audio.
 You can find their signatures in the `emscripten.c` file in the `whisper.wasm` folder
 - To let the WASM module pass data (in particular transcript) back to the js code, redirect its stderr (see [above](#how-does-emscripten-work) to see how)
 - We recommend referring to `index.html` to see exactly how these functions are used to create a complete web app

+On the other hand, to use `libstream.js` in your own project, you need to do the following:
+- Import and call `makeWhisper` from `libstream.js`
+- To pass audio to the WASM module, call `set_audio` with a Float32Array containing the audio in 32 bit linear PCM format (the same format used by `AudioBuffer` in JS)
+- You can find more exposed functions in the `emscripten.c` file
+- Upon receiving audio, the module will immediately be waken up and transcribe the given audio (If audio exceed 30 seconds only the last 30 seconds will be used)
+- To receive data from the WASM module, redirect its stdout for transcripts and stderr for debug information
+- Again, we recommend referring to `index.html` AND the other js files in the `stream.wasm` folder to see how to collect audio and work with the module